Yazidn/snippet-cli/README.md

         - year, 1year, 2year, 5year and so on.

 ### Import & Export
--m, --markdown
-    Export your entries to a styled markdown file.
+- Export your entries to a styled markdown file. `-m, --markdown`

--j, --json
-    Export your entries to a restorable JSON file.

--i, --import <json_file_path>
-    Export your entries to a restorable JSON file.
+- Export your entries to a restorable JSON file. `-j, --json`
+- Import your entries back.
+(You can only export and import entries at the moment, no tags.) `-i, --import <file>`

 ### Extras
--c, --clear
-    Clear everything and reset snippet.
+- Clear everything and reset snippet. `-c, --clear`

--h, --help
-    Display help to get started.
+- Display help to get started. `-h, --help`

 ### Date Formats